euctrl-pru/aiu-portal/content/about/disclaimer.md

 title: "Copyright notice and Disclaimer"
 ---

-This data is published by the <small style="font-variant: small-caps;">EUROCONTROL</small>
+This data is published by EUROCONTROL for information purposes.
-Performance Review Unit in the interest of the exchange of information.
-It may be copied in whole or in part providing that this copyright notice
-<small><span style="text-aligh:left">&copy;</span></small> and disclaimer are included.
-The information may not be modified without prior written permission from the
+It may be copied in whole or in part, provided that EUROCONTROL is mentioned as the source and it is not used for commercial purposes (i.e. for financial gain).
+The information in this document may not be modified without prior written permission from EUROCONTROL.
-<small style="font-variant: small-caps;">EUROCONTROL</small> Performance Review Unit.

 The information does not necessarily reflect the official views or policy of
 <small style="font-variant: small-caps;">EUROCONTROL</small>,